spotlightpa/poor-richard/content/berks/_index.md

 [[blocks.entries]]
-hed = "Read our editors statement about this study" actionUrl = "/news/2023/09/reading-pennsylvania-news-berks-county-spotlight-pennsylvania/" actionText = "Continue Reading →"
+hed = "Read our editors statement about this study" actionUrl = "/news/2023/09/reading-pennsylvania-news-berks-county-spotlight-pennsylvania/" actionText = "Reading the article →"

 [[blocks.entries]]
 hed = "Take the Berks County News Consumption and Media Coverage Survey"